fabriciomrkonell/gitignore/README.md

-Reference file .gitignore for my projects.
+Reference file .gitignore for projects.